REMaQE: Reverse Engineering Math Equations from Executables: Related Work

-To overcome the aforementioned problems in prior methods, PERFUME~\cite{Weideman21PERFUME} follows a generic approach which does not rely on semantic pattern matching, yet is able to present the underlying math equation pertaining to the implemented algorithm in a human-friendly form.
-In terms of the approach, PERFUME is most similar to REMaQE among existing literature.
-PERFUME uses symbolic execution to extract the semantic information in the form of symbolic expressions, and trains a machine learning based sequence-to-sequence machine translation model to ``translate'' that symbolic expression into a simplified, human-friendly math equation.
-The framework is offered as a plugin for Ghidra, which augments decompiled output with additional semantic information and integrates well with an interactive reverse engineering workflow.
+PERFUME~\cite{Weideman21PERFUME} overcomes limitations in prior domain-specific approaches by following a generic approach which does not rely on semantic pattern matching.
+PERFUME is able to present the math equation pertaining to the implemented algorithm in a human-friendly form.
+Among existing works, PERFUME is most similar to REMaQE.
+PERFUME uses symbolic execution to extract the semantic information in the form of symbolic expressions, and trains a machine learning based sequence-to-sequence machine translation model to ``translate'' that symbolic expression into a simplified equation.
+The framework is offered as a plugin for Ghidra that augments decompiled output with semantic information and integrates into an interactive reverse engineering workflow.

-PERFUME can handle functions with parameters in registers, but is unable to manage parameters accessed through global memory or pointers.
-In contrast, REMaQE employs a parameter analysis pass, which collects metadata about each parameter's storage location.
-Thus, it can handle registers, stacks, global memory, and pointer dereferencing.
-This capability enables REMaQE to reverse engineer a wider variety of functions, including those found in object-oriented implementations in real-world programs, such as C++ classes and struct pointers.
-PERFUME cannot handle the PID example presented in Section~\ref{sec:motivation}, because the function uses a class pointer to dereference inputs.